-Homophobia in sport: Sporting identity, authoritarian aggression, and social dominanceNovember 20th, 2012 in Psychology & Psychiatry /
+Homophobia in sport: Sporting identity, authoritarian aggression, and social dominanceNovember 20, 2012 in Medicine & Health / Psychology & Psychiatry

 Homophobia exists in many areas of life.
 It also seems to be particularly entrenched in sport, exercise and physical education (PE) settings of all kinds.
 But why is this the case?

 To find out, an international trio of psychologists have become the first to examine the relationship between investment in physical/sporting identity, certain psychological attributes, and homophobia in PE/sport participants.

 The authors, Kerry S. O'Brien, Heather Shovelton and Janet D. Latner, whose pioneering work appears in the International Journal of Psychology, had two goals in mind.
 First, they wanted to address the lack of quantitative work on homophobia in PE and sport settings.
 Second, they wanted to examine the role played by established sociological constructs in homophobia.
 Since other forms of bias such as racism are associated with conservative ideologies and personality traits such as authoritarianism and social dominance orientation (SDO - a preference for social hierarchies), the authors wanted to see whether such traits were also associated with homophobia.